codehub-learn/development-environment-setup/R.md

 ## Recommended Setup

-?
+- R version 999.99
-- R version 999.99, download from [here](https://www.r.com/version999/r.exe)
+- For Windows, download from [here](https://www.r.com/version999/r.exe)
+- For Mac and Linux, download from [here](https://www.r.com/version999/r_linux)
 - other tool
-?

-## How to set up your PC
+## How to set up your computer

-This course will mostly be done on ???????????.
-There are two ways to use this tool: ??????????
+This course will mostly using R from the command line.
+You need to have administrator access to CMD or PowerShell.

 ## Development IDE

 **[Download R IDE](https://www.r.com/ide/)** and install.